Drive sales on autopilot with ecommerce-focused features

 This unity of channels centered around the customer is what separates omnichannel from multichannel, where channels like your storefront or social media pages can operate relatively independently and primarily serve the flexible marketing needs of your product or service.

-The philosophy behind going omnichannel is the belief that customers like brand consistency, which in turn has the following benefits:
+The core principle behind adopting the omnichannel strategy is the understanding that customers like brand consistency, which, in turn, has the following benefits:

 - Customers see that you pay attention to small details.

-- They can trust your business since it’s consistent.
+- They can trust your business since it provides a consistent experience.

 - They become loyal to a business that they trust.